starters-dev/rnn-with-expo/README.md

 yarn ios:pods
 ```

-> Troubleshooting on Android.
+⚠️ Troubleshooting on Android.
 You can see that after running `rename` script, it doesn't change package name and imports for files under `newarchitecture` folder.
-You will need do that manually.
+You will need do that manually:

+1. Open all `.java` files under `android/app/src/main/java/your/bundle/newarchitecture/` folder.
+2. Find all packages and imports which contain `io.batyr.rnnwithexpo` and change them to yours.

 ## What's inside